US tariffs on European goods threaten to shake up the world's largest trade relationship

 US-EU trade is enormous

-The EU’s executive commission describes the trade between the U.S. and the EU as “the most important commercial relationship in the world.”
+The European Commission describes the trade between the U.S. and the EU as “the most important commercial relationship in the world.”

 The value of EU-U.S. trade in goods and services amounted to 1.7 trillion euros ($2 trillion) in 2024, or an average of 4.6 billion euros a day, according to EU statistics agency Eurostat.

-The biggest U.S. export to Europe is crude oil, followed by pharmaceuticals, aircraft, automobiles, and medical and diagnostic equipment.
+The biggest U.S. export to Europe was crude oil, followed by pharmaceuticals, aircraft, automobiles, and medical and diagnostic equipment.

-Europe’s biggest exports to the U.S. are pharmaceuticals, cars, aircraft, chemicals, medical instruments, and wine and spirits.
+Europe’s biggest exports to the U.S. were pharmaceuticals, cars, aircraft, chemicals, medical instruments, and wine and spirits.

 EU sells more to the US than vice versa